nyl-auster/rust-memo/README.md

 # RUST MEMO

-This is a summary of Rust book second edition ( https://doc.rust-lang.org/book/second-edition/index.html ).
-I'm a very beginner, you can PR if you spotted any mistake / misunderstanding.
+This is a one-page summary of Rust book second edition ( https://doc.rust-lang.org/book/second-edition/index.html ).
 Legend :
 - 💡Additionnal informations or tip
 - ⚠️ Be sure to duly note this fact